Managing Wikis

 Wikis start with one simple front page that students can edit.
 They can also add new pages and create links to them.
 This powerful tool enables students to construct the content of webpages collaboratively, while completing tasks assigned by their instructor.
 Students can construct these pages very quickly because they do not need approval from the instructor to add pages or content.
 The instructor can, however, remove what has been posted if needed.
 In fact, by using a wiki’s history function, it is possible to check all of the changes made to a wiki page, and even revert back to an earlier version if needed.

-Wikis are used in the courseware, especially at the LINC 5 to 7 levels, for web-based collaborative research.
+Wikis are used in some eunits, especially at the LINC 5 to 7 levels, for web-based collaborative research.
 They are also used to prepare for group presentations, and also to brainstorm collaboratively.

 Exemplar